Pittsburgh Pirates Outfielder Gregory Polanco Could Return From Injury By May

 Polanco told KDKA-TV that he could return from injury as early as May.

-Polanco was scheduled to be otu 7-9 months after shoulder surgery.
+Polanco was scheduled to be out 7 to 9 months after shoulder surgery.
 He hurt his shoulder on an awkward slide into second base towards the end of last season.
 He was scheduled to be back in June initially.

-Rich Walsh will have a full report tonight on KDKA-TV News at 6:00 p.m.
+“Everything is going good with my shoulder, my body,” Polanco said.
+“Everything they ask me to do I do.
+Just trusting the process.”